 This is, of course, nonsense and we can prove it; there are countless examples of men and women, young and old, who have overcome poverty, poor education and a complete lack of business experience to succeed.
 So, if you’re ready to take the plunge and you want to get started, look no further – here are 7 successful entrepreneur stories to inspire you.

 Diagnosed with ADHD at an early age and withdrawn from school as a result, Amoruso spent her formative years working odd jobs at the likes of Subway; following her parents’ divorce, she then relocated to Sacramento, CA, where she claims to have survived by hitchhiking, shoplifting and stealing from bins.

-The San Diego native managed to catch a break in 2006, however, when she started selling vintage clothing and other items through her eBay account under the guise of Nasty Gal Vintage (so named after a Betty Davis record); its revenue subsequently grew from $223,000 in 2008 to nearly $23m in 2011, leading to her being dubbed the “Cinderella of tech” by the New York Times.
+The San Diego native managed to catch a break in 2006, however, when she started selling vintage clothing and other items through her eBay account under the guise of Nasty Gal Vintage (so named after a Betty Davis record); its revenue subsequently grew from $223,000 in 2008 to nearly $23 million in 2011, leading to her being dubbed the “Cinderella of tech” by the New York Times.

-Amoruso has also written a book about her experiences (which was later commissioned by Netflix into a full-length TV series), and although she has since stepped down as CEO of Nasty Gal, the company made $20m from its sale to retail giants Boohoo.
+Amoruso has also written a book about her experiences (which was later commissioned by Netflix into a full-length TV series), and although she has since stepped down as CEO of Nasty Gal, the company made $20 million from its sale to retail giants Boohoo.
 In 2017, Amoruso founded Girlboss Media, a lifestyle website for millennial women.

 2. Kevin Plank

 Using money he made selling flowers in college – as well as a combination of business loans, credit cards and other savings – the newly graduated Plank managed to devise a prototype for a football jersey that absorbed sweat, running his fledgeling business out of his grandmother’s house in Georgetown.